BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT's sends a GetResp.
+1. The EUT sends a GetResp.

-2. The GetResp contains a single req_path_results element.
-The requested_path_results has no errors, and contains a single resolved_path_results element.
-The resolved_path_results element contains a requested_path equal to 'Device.LocalAgent.EndpointID', a single resolved_path equal to 'Device.LocalAgent.', and a single result_params element with a key of 'EndpointID' and a value equal to the EUT's EndpointID.
+2. The GetResp contains a single `req_path_results` element.
+The `req_path_results` has no errors, a `requested_path` equal to 'Device.LocalAgent.EndpointID', and contains a single `resolved_path_results` element.
+The `resolved_path_results` element contains a `resolved_path` equal to 'Device.LocalAgent.' and a single `result_params` element with a key of 'EndpointID' and a value equal to the EUT's EndpointID.

 ## 1.37 Get message with multiple full parameter paths, same object